openxc/vi-firmware/docs/getting-started/compiling-emulator.rst

 Finally, test that you can receive the emulated data output stream using the OpenXC Python library:

 #.
-You should already have the OpenXC Python library installed after running the
+If you don't already have the OpenXC Python library installed, `install the library
-   ``bootstrap.sh`` script, but if not, `install the library
    <http://python.openxcplatform.com/#installation>`_ with ``pip``.
 Don't forget
    a `USB backend <http://python.openxcplatform.com/en/latest/#usb>`_.
 #.
 Attach the programmed VI to your computer with a USB cable.
 In Windows,